What is customer satisfaction?

 4. Intentions to Repurchase Measurements (Behavioral Measures)

-Do you intend to return to the La Jolla Grove restaurant in the next 30 days?
+Example question: Do you intend to return to the La Jolla Grove restaurant in the next 30 days?

 When wording questions about future or hypothetical behavior, consumers often indicate that “purchasing this product would be a good choice” or “I would be glad to purchase this product.”
 Behavioral measures also reflect the consumer’s past experience with customer service representatives.